 We prohibit our executive officers and directors from hedging their ownership in UPS stock.
 Specifically, they are prohibited from purchasing or selling derivative securities relating to UPS stock and from purchasing financial instruments that are designed to hedge or offset any decrease in the market value of UPS securities.
-Additionally, in 2014 we adopted a policy prohibiting our directors and executive officers from entering into future pledges of UPS securities, including using UPS securities are encouraged (but not required) to unwind any existing pledges.
+Additionally, in 2014 we adopted a policy prohibiting our directors and executive officers from entering into future pledges of UPS securities, including using UPS securities as collateral for a loan and holding UPS securities in margin accounts.
+Executive officers are encouraged (but not required) to unwind any existing pledges.
 Furthermore, our employees, officers and directors are prohibited from engaging in short sales of UPS stock.